 Before starting at Essex I researched societies on the University website.
 They had a really good section on what is available and what is coming up.
 Not just in terms of what the University is putting on but also what the societies are running.
 I also used the societies’ Facebook pages to just see what they are all like.

 On the Tuesday of Welcome Week I went along to the Christian Union and jumped straight in.
-They had people on the Squares directing people down to the Multi-Faith Chaplaincy, it was quite a nice welcome.
+They had people on the Squares directing people down to the Faith Centre, it was quite a nice welcome.
 It can be daunting trying to negotiate your way round a new place and it is quite good to have people directing you down and making sure you were all right.

 Societies, especially at Essex, are very diverse in the types of culture that are represented here.
 The highlight for me has been meeting those people that believe different things and enjoy different things.